AshkanYarmoradi/grafana-ai/README.md

 - **Frontend**: Next.js 15 with React 19, using the App Router
 - **UI Components**: Custom components with Tailwind CSS and Framer Motion
-- **AI Integration**: GenKit AI framework with Google's Gemini 2.5 Pro models
+- **AI Integration**: GenKit AI framework with Google's Gemini models
+  - Gemini 2.5 Pro for complex reasoning tasks
+  - Gemini 2.5 Flash for data interpretation (more cost-effective)
 - **API**: Next.js API routes with streaming response support
+- **Performance Optimizations**:
+  - Dashboard caching to reduce API calls (5-minute TTL)
+  - Optimized prompts to reduce token usage
+  - Simplified data structures for efficient AI processing

 The application follows this workflow:

 1. User submits a question through the UI
 2. The question is sent to the `/api/grafana` endpoint
 3. The `grafanaFlow` processes the question:
-    - Discovers available Grafana datasources
+    - Discovers available Grafana dashboards (using cache when available)
-    - Generates an appropriate query using AI
+    - Selects the most appropriate dashboard panel using AI
-    - Executes the query against the selected datasource
+    - Retrieves data from the selected panel
     - Interprets the results using AI
 4. The response is streamed back to the UI in real-time
 5. The UI displays the formatted answer to the user